The power of unentanglement without destructive interference: Introduction

 We extend this viewpoint to the \emph{symmetric} unentangled setting \SymStoqMAk{}, where the witness state is constrained to have the form $\ket{\Psi} \coloneqq \ket{\psi}^{\otimes K}$.\footnote{Although $K=k$, we use $K$ here to emphasize $K$ identical copies of $\ket{\psi}$, rather than the number of provers.} This variant is equivalent to \StoqMAk{} up to a quadratic gap loss (\Cref{thm-informal:robustness-StoqMAtwo}\ref{thmitem:symmetrize}).
 Instead of using one witness to induce \emph{one distributional object}, the symmetric tensor-power witness creates \emph{many coherent factor branches} whose squared amplitudes behave as a product distribution.

 Consequently, our lower-bound constructions can be viewed as coherent analogues of distribution testing.
 In a classical distribution-testing algorithm, one draws independent samples from an unknown distribution.
 In \SymStoqMAk{}, however, no such intermediate measurement is performed.
-Instead, the verifier receives the witness $\ket{\Psi}$, where the set $V$ contains $n$ vertices in a graph $G=(V,E)$ and a computational-basis branch is labeled by a tuple
+Let $G=(V,E)$ be the constraint graph, where $V$ contains $n$ vertices.
+Instead, the verifier receives the witness $\ket{\Psi}$, where a computational-basis branch is labeled by a tuple

 We call $(v_i,a_i)$ the \emph{vertex-label branch} in the $i$-th tensor factor of $\ket{\Psi}$, and the full tuple a \emph{$K$-vertex-label branch}.
 The squared amplitude of this $K$-vertex-label branch is